 It might be the most heartfelt account of the emotions evoked by a street that I’ve ever encountered.
 The sentiment is echoed by many others that have stumbled into the shōtengai for one reason or another, and is a testament to the valuable sense of community and place that Demachi Masugata Shōtengai nurtures.

 This post, more of a miniature research project than a quick read, uses Demachi Masugata Shōtengai and its connection to Tamako Market as a case study in an attempt to understand how people relate to public space and sense of place via the trail of information they create with digital media, including photos, videos, blogs and social networks.
-It begins similarly as most of my neighborhood exploration posts do, with some background about the location and a set of photographs and observational notes about things I found when I visited.
+It begins similarly as most of my neighborhood exploration posts do, with some background about the location and a set of photographs and observational notes about things I found when I visited on 2013 October 16-17.
 The one twist is that this section also includes some frames from the animation for comparison and notes about their significance in the story.
 The post then goes on to explore the interactions between the shopping arcade and its extended community of stakeholders.
 It looks first at outgoing communications from Masugata, community organizations and notable individuals.
 In the final section, we analyze the large associated body of what Dr. Christian Dimmer calls “otaku urbanism”—non-expert yet still very sophisticated observation of, commentary on and engagement with public space and urban design.
 The first part covers “vanilla” consumer generated media, a broad cross-section of locals, tourists and residents from other parts of Kyoto surprised by their unexpected find.
-The final part specifically looks at the seichijunrei–butaitanbou community.
+The final part specifically looks at seichijunrei and butaitanbou.

 I’ve divided the post into subsections to make it easier to keep track of where you are, but it is still meant to be read in sequence, as each section presumes familiarity with the preceding.
 Please enjoy your time at the Demachi Masugata Shōtengai. 今日も元気だ！